-Programs are adequate for the youth while in custody at juvenile hall.
+Programs are adequate for the youth(s) while in custody at Juvenile Hall.
 There is a telephone available.
-Postage is free and letters written or received are unlimited for the youth.
-All outgoing mail by the minors are uncensored and unread.
+Postage is free; letters written or received are unlimited for the youth.
+All outgoing mail by the minors is uncensored and unread.

-Commissioners Inspection on the Meals and Nutrition:
+Commissioner Inspection on the Meals and Nutrition:

-We found the meals for the youth adequate and nutritious with no significant health or safety issues and in compliance with the Napa County Public Health Division.
+We found the meals for the youths adequate and nutritious with no significant health or safety issues and in compliance with the Napa County Public Health Division.